Mirror Neutron Stars: Modeling (Mirror) Neutron Stars in General Relativity

-For SM neutron stars the quantities mentioned above (mass, radius, moment of inertia, quadrupole moment and the Love number) are astrophysical observables.
+The quantities mentioned above (mass, radius, moment of inertia, quadrupole moment and Love number) are astrophysical observables.
 For example, gravitational wave observations of binary neutron stars are sensitive to the masses of the stars and their Love numbers, because these quantities affect the binding energy of the binary and the rate it inspirals~\cite{Flanagan:2007ix}.
 Therefore, mirror neutron star properties could be measured in gravitational wave observations of mirror neutron star binary mergers.
-Similarly, radio observations of binary pulsars are sensitive to the masses of the binary and, in principle, their moment of inertia, because the latter generates precession of the orbital plane (through spin-orbit coupling interactions), which imprints on the arrival times of the pulses~\cite{Lattimer:2004nj}.
-Therefore, measuring mirror neutron star properties might be possible via radio observations of asymmetric binaries, made up of a SM pulsar and a mirror neutron star, if such systems exist.
+Similarly, radio observations of binary pulsars are sensitive to the masses of the binary and their moment of inertia, because the latter generates precession of the orbital plane (through spin-orbit coupling interactions), which imprints on the arrival times of the pulses~\cite{Lattimer:2004nj}.
+Therefore, measuring mirror neutron star properties might be possible via radio observations of asymmetric binaries, consisting of a SM pulsar and a mirror neutron star.